uysalk/scala-examples/README.md

 # scala-examples
-Solutions to some common interview questions in Scala
+Solutions to some common interview questions in Scala and some examples of Scala language features.